-Red Earth is an organisation giving young people the opportunity to make a meaningful connection with remote Indigenous Australia.
+Red Earth has been giving young people the opportunity to make meaningful connections with remote Indigenous Australia since 2011.

 We have trusted partnerships with Traditional Owners and Elders